top of page

 • Admitting fault meant risking rejection or loss of standing

-While defensiveness may have once helped you avoid conflict or protect your self-esteem, it no longer serves you in creating genuine, fulfilling relationships.
-It keeps you stuck in cycles of reactivity, making it difficult to connect, learn, and evolve.
+And while defensiveness may have once helped you avoid conflict or protect your self-esteem, it keeps you stuck in cycles of reactivity, making it difficult to connect, learn, and grow.

 The Hidden Costs of Defensiveness